PRP + OMT: Why the Most Forward-Thinking Pain Practices in 2026 Combine Both

 The Core Logic: Two Problems, Two Tools

 Most conventional pain treatments address one problem poorly and ignore the other entirely.
 A cortisone injection suppresses inflammation but does nothing to correct the biomechanics that caused the inflammation.
 Physical therapy addresses movement patterns but cannot stimulate the biological repair process in damaged tissue.
-NSAIDs reduce pain signals without healing the tissue generating them.

 OMT addresses the structural problem directly and thoroughly.
 PRP addresses the tissue problem directly and thoroughly.
 When you pair them — in the right sequence, for the right patient — you are treating both dimensions of the same clinical problem simultaneously.
-That is why the combination outperforms either treatment used in isolation for the patients it fits.

 What PRP Actually Does at the Tissue Level

-The evidence base for PRP in musculoskeletal pain has matured significantly.
 A 2025 Frontiers in Physiology retrospective study found that PRP injections improved both pain and function in knee osteoarthritis, with median VAS pain scores dropping from 66.5 to 24 at six months and WOMAC scores declining from 29 to 12.
 A 2025 meta-analysis in Pain and Therapy confirmed statistically significant pain reduction compared to both active drug treatments and placebo across a range of chronic pain conditions.

 What PRP cannot do is fix the biomechanical environment in which the damaged tissue lives.
 If a knee joint is being loaded asymmetrically because of pelvic obliquity, hip weakness, or restricted ankle mobility, PRP will stimulate a repair process in tissue that continues to be stressed by the same forces that damaged it.
-The biological repair is real.
-The structural problem continues to drive re-injury.
+That is where OMT enters the equation.

 What OMT Does That No Injection Can

 For a patient with chronic knee pain, OMT might address restricted tibial internal rotation, hip flexor shortening on one side, a rotated pelvis, or restricted thoracolumbar junction mobility — all of which can alter knee mechanics without showing up as a knee problem on MRI.
 Correcting these restrictions changes the biomechanical environment in which the knee lives.
-The joint is now moving through a range of motion that loads it symmetrically, with the surrounding musculature supporting rather than stressing it.

 This is the preparation phase.
 OMT creates a structural environment in which a regenerative intervention like PRP can work at its full potential — because the tissue being stimulated to heal is no longer being simultaneously re-stressed by the same biomechanical dysfunction that damaged it.